mr-nfamous/ungop/readme.md

     *r      real numbers                (R as in real)

-Some operations take pointers as the first operator.
-In this case, the type suffix is simply prefixed by "ac" when the element type is const qualified and "a" otherwise.
-The following (redundant) table contains the suffixes for all one dimensional pointer types:
+Some operations take a memory address as the first operator.
+In this case, the type suffix is simply prefixed by "ac" when the elements are read-only ("address of constant") and "a" otherwise.
+The following (redundant) table contains the suffixes for all one dimensional C pointer types:

     a       void *
     ayu     bool *